tianheg/til/css/use-css-variables-to-change-several-elements-at-once.md

-# Use CSS Variables to change several elements at once
+# Use CSS Variables To Change Several Elements At Once

 ```html
 <style>